I know my home needs to be properly insulated, but what should I do?

 Insulating and draught-proofing your home will make it warmer, cosier, more environmentally-friendly and cheaper to run.

-The benefits of insulation don’t stop there: it is fairly easy and cheap to do, and can improve your home’s EPC rating - a bonus when you come to sell up and move.
+The benefits of insulation don’t stop there: it is fairly easy, some of the upgrades are cheap to do, and overall it can improve your home’s EPC rating - a bonus when you come to sell up and move.
 If, like lots of people, you’re spending more time at home these days and are ratcheting up your energy costs as a result, then it becomes even more sensible.

 So, here’s a look at the different ways to insulate and draught-proof your home, including the approximate costs and money savings of each.